psvks/InternalControlPannel/README.md

 This is just a usless showcase to show myself how to fucking script properly

+`ICP 1 is discontinued, We are making ICP 2`

 ## About this project

 This project will be updated, and maybe discontinued.